Nearly half of all Americans will die completely broke.

 So I want to encourage you to become a minimalist.

-Spend your money on things that will really matter in the long run.
+One of the better money habits you can adopt today is to spend your money on things that will really matter in the long run.

 Would you rather have: